Food By Themes

 22. Omzyn Cake Confectionery

-Omzyn Cake Confectionery offers a variety of freshly made bread daily.
-Some of the regulars’ favourites include the Coconut Bun, White Lotus Bun, and Curry Bun, all priced at just $1.
+Situated in Toa Payoh, Omzyn Cake Confectionery offers a variety of freshly made bread daily.
+Some of their regulars’ favourites include the Coconut Bun ($1), White Lotus Bun ($1), and Chicken Floss ($1 for two pieces).
 The store’s owner has kept his prices consistently low throughout the years to cater to the ageing population in the area.

-Opening hours: Tue, Thurs & Sun 4am to 8am
+Opening hours: Tue, Thurs, Sat-Sun 4am to 8am

 Omzyn Cake Confectionery is not a halal-certified eatery.